mmclinton/tenk/README.md

    This command creates a configuration file (config.json) in the directory ~/.config/tenk with your API key.
 If something goes wrong during the setup process or if your API key changes later, you can edit the API key directly in the config.json file located in ~/.config/tenk.

 ## Usage
 Using TENK is simple.
 You'll invoke tenk with a series of flags from within your shell.
-Please see the flags you can use below.
-You must utilize the `-company` and `-year` flags, seeing as a query cannot be made without this specific information.
+You can see the flags and their descriptions below.
+You must utilize the `-ticker` flag, seeing as a query cannot be made without this information.

 **Usage of TENK**:<br>
-  `-open`<br>
-      Designate to automatically open the report in the default browser.
-This is optional.
-By default the requested report is returned to the shell. <br><br>
   `-ticker`<br>
       Designate the desired US stock ticker symbol.
 This is required. <br><br>
   `-year` <br>
       Designate the desired year for the annual report.
-This is required. <br>
+This is optional.
+If no year is given, all available annual reports are returned." <br>
+  `-open`<br>
+      Designate to automatically open the report in the default browser.
+This is optional.
+By default the requested report is returned to the shell. <br><br>

 Try TENK with this example:
 ```shell